 Since being established the Program has granted more than one hundred and fifty degrees (MA and PhD).
 The Program pursues an open policy of publication.
 Thus, all dissertations defended (except those that have been published in book format) are freely available online

 .
 The Program takes honest work and academic integrity very seriously.
 There is a no-tolerance policy for fraud and plagiarism.
-For further information (in Portuguese) please refer to the School of Arts and Humanities' by-laws applying to Student Grading and Assessment
+For further information (in Portuguese) please refer to the School of Arts and Humanities' rules on Student Grading and Assessment

 The Program runs the Philosophy and Literature Network

-, which sponsors the Philosophy and Literature Workshop, managed by Raimundo Henriques, whose sessions are all open to the general public.
+, which sponsors the Philosophy and Literature Workshop, managed by Inês Ramos, whose sessions are all open to the general public.
 This network also provides a home for partnerships open to our PhD students and postdoctoral fellows.

 The Program publishes the online peer-reviewed journal Forma de Vida [Form of Life]